Bojmunte

-Bojmunte (Бојмунте) is a village in the city of Livno in Canton 10, the Federation of Bosnia and Herzegovina, Bosnia and Herzegovina.
+Bojmunte (Бојмунте) is a village in the Township of Livno in Canton 10 of the Federation of Bosnia and Herzegovina, an entity of Bosnia and Herzegovina.

 Geography

 It is located between the villages of Čelebić and Radanovci at the beginning of a local road from the regional Livno–Bosansko Grahovo road.

 Demographic history

 In 1991, the village population numbered 91 people, of whom all were ethnic Serbs.

 According to the 2013 census, its population was 19, all Serbs.